-“Each of the community partners selected for funding this year share a common thread – they are committed to ensuring equity and access for all Coloradans through their mission.
-Whether they are ensuring access to life-changing opportunities, such as affordable home-ownership, resources in a time of personal crisis, affordable and reliable utility assistance, or preservation and access to the beautiful outdoors in our great state, each of these organizations have a fundamental impact on our communities.”
+“Each of the community partners selected for funding this year share a common thread – they are committed to reducing systemic barriers to equity and access for all Coloradans through their mission.
+From providing essential food and energy security, to supporting student achievement and developing Colorado’s workforce of the future, each of these organizations have a fundamental impact on our communities.”

 Sara Reynolds, Executive Director, Colorado Energy Foundation.